PERSONALIZED LEARNING EXPERIENCES

 PLACE BASED EDUCATION

 Developing a sense of place is an integral part of the Hudson Lab School experience.
 Beginning with the individual within the classroom community, students learn to make meaningful connections between themselves and the people and places that make up their world.
-Students who are deeply connected to the natural and human systems in their immediate environment will be able to see, understand and intentionally impact any place they move into in their future.
-Hudson Lab School’s unique positioning within Andrus on Hudson's skilled nursing care facility on 26 acres of land along the Hudson River, offers students the opportunity for nature-based exploration and intergenerational learning.
+Hudson Lab School’s unique positioning within Andrus on Hudson's skilled nursing care facility on 26 acres of land along the Hudson River offers students the opportunity for nature-based exploration and intergenerational learning.
 As students mature, their studies reflect engagement in ever-widening circles of community and place.